payamyek/adventofcode2022/README.md

 INPUT DATA WILL NOT BE INCLUDED IN THE GIT REPO IN ACCORDANCE WITH THE RULES AND WISHES OF THE AOC'S CREATOR.
 YOU WILL SEE FILES WITH THE FILE TYPE `.gpg` WHICH ARE JUST ENCRYPTED TEXT FILES.
 SO PLEASE DEFINE YOUR OWN `input.txt` AND `test.txt` FILES TO UTILIZE THE CODEBASE SOLUTIONS.

-# Solution Upload Time

-I will work my hardest to ensure that my solutions are uploaded within **24 hours** of the AOC daily challenge release.

 # Progress

 | Day                                      | Part 1       | Part 2      |